kizniche/Mycodo/docs/API.md

 **lcd_reset**\ (*lcd_id*)

-Reset an LCD to it's default startup state.
+Reset an LCD to its default startup state.
 This can be used to clear the screen, fix display issues, or turn off flashing.

 Parameters: